`

 If you fail to provide personal data

-Where we need to collect your personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
-In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.
+Where we need to collect your personal data by law, or for the purpose of entering into a contract with you, and you fail to provide that data when requested, we may not be able to go ahead with our engagement.
+In this case, we may have to cease our discussions with you, but we will notify you if this is the case at the time.

 How do I update my personal data?